 You can get a taxi from the stand at the airport, although there can be a line waiting.
 In general, the fare to CDG is between 45-65€ and there’s a surcharge for each piece of luggage.
 Drivers will only take 3 people maximum unless they have a van.

 From Paris, you can hail a cab although they’re technically not supposed to stop anywhere except at taxi stands.
 Since cabs can be scarce, especially in bad weather or during busy times, the hotel can call you a cab.
 Be aware that in Paris, the meter starts when the driver gets the call, so don’t be surprised to find a few euros (or more) on the tab when they show up.
 There is also a minimum charge in Paris of €6,60.
 (You can scope out the cab stand near your hotel the night before and see if it’s well-occupied which will give you an idea of availability the next day.)
-Although some taxis have credit card machines, many don’t, and those that do are often out-of-order, so be prepared with cash.
+Although taxis are required to have credit card machines, those curiously go out-of-order often, so be prepared with cash.
 (Driver’s are often low on change as well, so have small bills.)
 While a service charge is included, if you were happy with the service, you can give 5-10% extra, or round it up.

-Other taxi options are G7 taxis direct, which allows you to order a cab in advance online.
+Other taxi options are G7 taxis direct, which allows you to order a cab in advance online and is the best of the lot.
 Their website has an English-speaking phone number and G7 also has over 100 wheelchair accessible taxis available (with advanced notice) and also offers WeCab, a shared cab service for a lower price.
 Les Taxis Bleus has a bi-lingual website as well.
 Allocab offers standard taxi service, private drivers, and for the daring, motorcycles which take you to the airport, claiming they are faster than other surface transportation as they can get through traffic easier.

 There are discussions in Paris to add a “taxi only” lane to the airport from the city, and to offer fixed fare cab service, which are proposed to happen in 2015 or 2016.